nicolabs/nicobot/README.md

 A few notes about the example : in `-p yes '(?i)\b(yes|ok)\b'` :
 - `(?i)` enables case-insensitive match
 - `\b` means "edge of a word" ; it is used to make sure the wanted text will not be part of another word (e.g. `tik tok` would match `ok` otherwise)
-- note that no `^` nor `$` are used (though they could) in order to simplify the expression and avoid putting `.*` before and after to allow any word before and after
+- Note that a _search_ is done on the messages (not a _match_) so it is not required to specify a full expression with `^` and `$` (though you may if you want).
+This makes the pattern more readable.
-- the pattern is labeled 'yes' so it can easily be identified in the JSON output and checked for a positive match
+- The pattern is labeled 'yes' so it can easily be identified in the JSON output and checked for a positive match

-Also you can notice that it's important either to define patterns that don't overlap (here the message match both 'yes' and 'no') or to be ready to handle unknow states.
+Also you can notice the importance to define patterns that don't overlap (here the message matched both 'yes' and 'no') or to handle unknow states.

 You could parse the output with a script, or with a command-line client like [jq](https://stedolan.github.io/jq/).
 For instance, to get the name of the matched patterns in Python :